-- NEW: Only one production had a permit to fly helicopters in the area, a film bureau official says
+- Only one production had a permit to fly helicopters in the area, a film bureau official says

 - The Bell 206 Jet Ranger helicopter crashes around 3:30 a.m., an FAA spokesman says